Rangasthalam: Casting

 Sukumar met Ram Charan through a common friend Ranga during the filming of Nannaku Prematho and got his approval for the script.
 Charan played Chittibabu, a "partially hearing impaired innocent guy" whose disorder was used to convey all the emotions the character goes through.
 He sported a bearded look in the film and underplayed the character to make it feel real.
 Charan also had to master the accent spoken in the Godavari regions, and struggled to match the villagers' speed.
 Charan was styled by his sister Sushmita Konidela, who had to source fabrics with typical prints that were used in the 1980s.
 She also had to refer the looks sported by their father, actor Chiranjeevi in his earlier films.

-A screen test was conducted on Anupama in January 2017 before selecting her as the female lead, though Samantha Akkineni was finalised later for the same.
+A screen test was conducted on Anupama in January 2017 before selecting her as the female lead, though Samantha was finalised later for the same.
 She played Ramalakshmi, a "typical village belle", and her lines were dubbed by Jyothi Varma.
 Most of Samantha's portions were filmed during the early mornings and late hours, as she did not like to work in the noon.
 In an interview with Firstpost, she said that everything about her role in the film was on a different tangent, and that she initially struggled to adjust with the rural environment, as she grew up in the urban areas of Chennai.
 To prepare for her role, she observed and spent some time with the women in the villages near Rajahmundry, and took inputs from Sukumar who wanted her portrayal of Ramalakshmi seem unrestrained.

 Jagapathi Babu was cast as the antagonist; his inclusion was confirmed by the film's crew in January 2017.
 He played the role of the village head who speaks less and conveys more through his eyes, gestures and body language.
 Aadhi Pinisetty was cast as the protagonist's brother Kumar Babu, whom Sukumar described as the "personification of the innocence of the [1980s]".
 Sukumar approached Pinisetty during the shoot of Ninnu Kori (2017) to cast him for the character, which the latter termed as one of his easiest portrayals.
 Pujita Ponnada, who made her debut with Sukumar's production Darsakudu (2017), was cast as Pinisetty's love interest in the film.

 Television presenter Anasuya Bharadwaj was cast as Rangammatha, a 28-year-old woman with a mindset of the 1990s.
 Sukumar cast her after she successfully auditioned for the role, adding that she had a "divine face".
 For the role, she sported no makeup and instead opted for a turmeric-smeared look.
 Prakash Raj and Brahmaji were cast in supporting roles; the latter played the role of a Tehsildar.
 Some of Brahmaji's portions in the film were edited out due to excessive length.
 In October 2017, Pooja Hegde was signed to perform an item number song "Jigelu Rani" in the film.